Paco-Mateu/MongoDB-Langchain-BreastCancer-pdf/README.md

 ## Step 1: Create a MongoDB Atlas Instance

 1. Create a MongoDB Atlas instance if you don't already have one.
-2. Set the desired names for your database and collection.
+2. Create a database and a collection.
+Set the desired names.
 For this code, the suggested names are:
    - Database Name: "demo_RAG_PDF"
    - Collection Name: "patientGuides"

+If you don't use this name, care about uptading the code propperly.

 ## Step 2: Configure Environment Variables